top of page

 lands

-I grew up in the urban centre of so-called "Prince George, BC" in my native Lheidli T'enneh territory.
+I grew up in the urban centre of so-called "Prince George, BC" in our unceded Lheidli territory.
 When I was 18 I moved to the unsurrendered ancestral homelands of the xÊ·mÉ™θkwÉ™yÌ“É™m (Musqueam), Skwxwú7mesh (Squamish), and SÉ™lÌ“ílwÉ™taɬ (Tsleil-Waututh) Nations ("Vancouver, BC").

 • Bandcamp